dndworld/dndworld.github.io/faq/common-faq.md

 You do not have access to the rest of the server until you import your first character.
 For that, please visit [Start Here](/character-building/start-here/) and follow the steps there.
 If you are new to D&D, [New to D&D](/character-building/new-to-dnd/) has a step-by-step guide to help you through the character creation process.

 If you have any questions, we have a few question channels depending on what your question is about!
-This channel has commonly asked questions listed, and your question might already be answered here.
+This page has commonly asked questions listed, and your question might already be answered here.

 `#server-questions` is the default place for most questions.
 Specific questions for D&D rulings visit `#rulings-questions`, and if your question is about bot commands, first check `#avrae-commands` to see if the information can be found there, otherwise ask for help in `#bot-help-request`.